tokenring-ai/javascript/README.md

 ## Overview

-The `@tokenring-ai/javascript` package provides JavaScript/TypeScript development tools for the TokenRing AI ecosystem.
-This package integrates with TokenRing agents to enable code linting, package management, and script execution capabilities.
-It serves as a plugin for TokenRing AI agents, providing specialized tools for JavaScript development workflows.
+The `@tokenring-ai/javascript` package provides JavaScript file validation capabilities for the TokenRing AI ecosystem.
+This package integrates with the TokenRing FileSystemService to register ESLint-based validation for JavaScript files, ensuring code quality and consistency across JavaScript/TypeScript projects.

 ## Installation